 Once you exceed 2.5” in the front you are drastically altering the geometry of the suspension.
 Components such as ball joints, upper control arms, and CV angles are all compromised.
 Anything higher than 2.5” and your ride comfort is compromised since the down travel of your dampers is limited resulting in a very harsh ride.
 This of course can be rectified with an adjustable Upper Control Arm to rectify the angles.

 So for example, a 2” Rough Country leveling kit doesn’t alter the factory suspension so much that the downward travel is compromised.
-The droop and jounce stop still operates within the factory spec thus not compromising the range of motion.
+The droop and jounce stop still operate within the factory spec thus not compromising the range of motion.
 So, since the factory range of motion is not different, the suspension simply sits 2” higher at the wheel at rest.

 What about a 6” lift kit?

 With such an aggressive kit, you can expect suspension components to wear out prematurely.
 Also, the responsibility is on the company installing the lift kit to warn you well ahead of time about the warranty.

 On the surface, the level kit should not void the warranty, however, it’s important to remember that the level kit could potentially add strain to the other existing components on the vehicle.